 Turnover represents the Group's share of sales of oil during the year, excluding sales tax and royalties.
-All income arises from the US and is recognised when the oil is received by the customer, and are net of taxes and royalty interests
+Income arises from the US and Israel and is recognised when the oil is received by the customer, and are net of taxes and royalty interests.